 Creating an email marketing strategy is one of the smartest moves you can do for your business today.
 Why?
 Because it works.

-People exchange billions of email everyday and they will continue to do so.
+People exchange billions of emails everyday and they will continue to do so.
 The number of emails sent daily is growing and is expected to reach a whopping 320 billion daily emails by the year 2021.
 This just goes on to show that email is here to stay.

-Talking from a purely business point of view, email marketing has been proven to give a better return on investment when compared to many other marketing methods such as organic SEO and PPC.
-According to the DMA National Client Email Report, email marketing ROI is a solid 3,800%.
+Talking from a purely business point of view, email marketing has been proven to give a better return on investment when compared to many other marketing channels and methods such as organic SEO and PPC.
+According to the DMA National Client Email Report, successful email marketing ROI is a solid 3,800%.

 However, in order to succeed and truly understand the benefits of email marketing, it’s important to have an effective strategy up your sleeve.
 Reaching your marketing goals and connecting to the right people is all about sticking to your email marketing strategy, and making sure you stay focused on it.